Stand up for the facts!

 National abortion ban

 To support the claim that Buckhout would pass a national abortion ban, the ad cites a Feb.
 21 Hertford-based Perquimans Weekly newspaper article.
-Perquimans Weekly is a product of the Daily Advance newspaper in Elizabeth City, North Carolina.
+Perquimans Weekly is produced by the Daily Advance newspaper in Elizabeth City, North Carolina.

 The newspaper asked Buckhout if she would support a national ban on abortion.
 Buckhout’s response was broad.